 Isn't this just an added burden on authors?
 We hope not.
 Contribution statements should not take much effort to create.
 The ideas behind your statement should already be found in your abstract and introduction.
 We simply ask that you extract and distil these key ideas to share with the review team.

 If the ideas for a contribution statement are already in the abstract, should I just use my abstract then?
-Abstracts and contribution statements could conceivably be identical, but we think they often will not.
+No. The purpose of the contribution statement is to summarize the new contribution this manuscript makes to knowledge beyond the existing literature (in fewer than 300 words).
+It should not merely replicate the information in the abstract.
 Contribution statements and abstracts are intended for different audiences.
 Contribution statements can be written for "insiders," that is, members of the review team whose scholarly outlook and expertise will be relatively similar to those of the author(s) and who will be largely familiar with the research base to which a paper seeks to contribute.
 Abstracts should be written for a wider audience, and crafted in such a way that a wide variety of readers are drawn in; good abstracts allow a paper to "Open Wide."
 Authors may choose not to use an abstract solely to situate their work in the literature.
 Some authors may also choose to use space in their abstracts to provide more operational detail than we are requesting in the contribution statements (results, methods, approach).
 Overall, while we hope that thinking about a paper's contribution will help authors create better abstracts with wider impact, we see enough of a potential distinction to believe a separate statement will add value.

 Is it ok if my contribution statement makes it clear who the authors are?
 No, contribution statements should be blind.

 Should my contribution statement be written for a general audience?
 This is not necessary.
 The statement is part of a conversation with your review team (reviewers and editors) and as such may be relatively sophisticated or contain technical terms common to your subfield.
 Of course, clarity is always a good thing and plain language often increases clarity.